Drakkar-Software/OctoBot/docs/source/pages/Configuration.rst

 * **user/config.json** is the global configuration file, mostly used to setup the bot exchanges credentials, cryptocurrency pairs, interfaces and the trading risk
-* **tentacles/Evaluator/evaluator_config.json** defines the evaluators and strategies toolkit that the bot is allowed to use.
-This file is automatically pre-filled when `installing tentacles <Tentacle-Manager.html>`_ with OctoBot and when using the configuration web interface.
+* **user/tentacles_config/tentacles_config.json** defines the trade mode, the evaluators and strategies toolkit that the bot is allowed to use.
+This file is automatically pre-filled when `installing tentacles <https://drakkar-software.github.io/OctoBot/pages/Tentacle-Manager.html>`_ with OctoBot and when using the configuration web interface.
-* **tentacles/Trading/trading_config.json** defines the trade mode that the bot will use.
-This file is automatically pre-filled when `installing tentacles <Tentacle-Manager.html>`_ with OctoBot and when using the configuration web interface.

 OctoBot's web interface allows to easily edit the configuration, however, it is also possible to manually edit configuration files.
 Please be careful when manually editing them or OctoBot won't be able to read them and wont start.
 Json file are readable and editable using any text editor.